NASA-Planetary-Science/AmesCAP/tutorial/CAP_lecture.md

 4. `MarsInterp.py`  Interpolate the vertical grid
 5. `MarsPlot.py`    Visualize the MGCM output

-These executibles and their commonly-used functions are illustrated in the cheat sheet below, which you should feel free to reference during and after the tutorial.
+These executables and their commonly-used functions are illustrated in the cheat sheet below, which you should feel free to reference during and after the tutorial.

 CAP is designed to be modular.
 For example, a user could post-process and plot MGCM output exclusively with CAP or a user could employ their own post-processing routine and then use CAP to plot the data.
 Users are free to selectively integrate CAP into their own analysis routine to the extent they see fit.